JackWhooo/Audit-Analytics-PowerBI/README.md

 </div>

 ## 📌 Executive Summary
 Finance and external audit procedures are traditionally manual and spreadsheet-heavy workflows.
-I developed this Power BI project to bridge **External Audit Methodology** with **Finance Transformation**.
+I developed this Power BI project to bridge **Accounts Payable Analysis** with **Finance Transformation**.

 This interactive analytics solution transforms static Accounts Payable (AP) procedures into a dynamic, parameter-driven automating cut-off testing, anomaly detection, and aging analysis.
 It demonstrates how scalable data modelling can reduce manual hours, improve transparency, and be tailored to different materiality thresholds.